RyanNerd/willow/README.md

 ### 📃 Requirements
 * PHP 7.1+
-* MySQL 5.6+ (Postgres, SQLite, and MSSQL should also work but are untested)
+* MySQL 5.6+ or SQLite3 (Postgres and MSSQL should also work but are untested)
 * [Composer](https://getcomposer.org) (For Willow to work best this must be installed globally)

 ### 💾 Installation